 The history of African-American social dance - Camille A. Brown Interested in some more of the history of social dance in the black community?
 This article has some great references and video clips showing the dances described and discussed in this lesson: From juba to jitterbug to jookin: Black dance in America.
 The educator of this lesson has a wonderful site that will further inspire you to learn more about social dance.
 Take a look here.
 History does really connect with culture through social dance.
-Here are two amazing references from Camille A. Interested in seeing a video clip from Mr. Photo credit for Camille A.
+Here are two amazing references from Camille A.

 Behavioral economics There are three prevalent themes in behavioral finances: Issues in behavioral economics Behavioral finance The central issue in behavioral finance is explaining why market participants make systematic errors contrary to assumption of rational market participants.
 Such errors affect prices and returns, creating market inefficiencies.
 It also investigates how other participants take advantage (arbitrage) of such market inefficiencies.
 Behavioral finance highlights inefficiencies such as under- or over-reactions to information as causes of market trends (and in extreme cases of bubbles and crashes).

-Other key observations include the asymmetry between decisions to acquire or keep resources, known as the "bird in the bush" paradox, and loss aversion, the unwillingness to let go of a valued possession.
-Quantitative behavioral finance Quantitative behavioral finance uses mathematical and statistical methodology to understand behavioral biases.
-Financial models
+Science Isn’t Broken Graphics by Ritchie King If you follow the headlines, your confidence in science may have taken a hit lately.
+Peer review?
 Tapping our powers of persuasion Most psychologists will read this “Questionnaire” with Robert Cialdini, PhD.
 That may or may not be true, but according to Cialdini, that statement is powerfully persuasive because we tend to go along with our peers.
 Cialdini, who retired last year from a teaching and research position at Arizona State University in Tempe, Ariz., is a renowned expert in the science of swaying.
 In his seminal book on the topic, “Influence: The Psychology of Persuasion” (Quill, 1984), he went undercover to learn the tricks mastered by used-car dealers and Fortune 500 executives alike, bringing persuasion research to psychology’s forefront.
 Cialdini distilled his findings into six “weapons of influence,” each grounded in how we perceive ourselves or others: Reciprocity: We inherently want to return favors.
-In recent years, Cialdini has been leveraging those weapons to address major world problems such as climate change by persuading people to reduce energy use.
-I think it’s a little too early.

 Can you solve the prisoner hat riddle? - Alex Gendler The ‘prisoners and hats puzzle’ is a classic logic problem with many variants, some of which are described and summarized here.
 Like other puzzles where each player has information about the other players but not about themselves, they rely on inductive logic and the hierarchy of beliefs to figure out the other players’ thought processes to deduce the missing information.
 Just remember – if you try to stump other people with this kind of puzzle, make sure you have the right answer yourself.
 Love the challenge of this riddle?
 Take a look at these other puzzling lessons from TED-Ed!
 Can you solve the bridge riddle?